 Upload your (updated!)
 CV into the ValueMyCV tool to get some idea of how much your skills are really worth to your employer, which is a great base for you to build your case for a raise.
-With good, hard evidence to lay down in front of them, you’ll be able to walk in there more confident that you’re worth what you’re asking for.

 But where to start?
 Using the following letter sample as a guide will put you in with a good chance of getting the raise you so richly deserve – just remember that individual circumstances differ, so it’s important you customise the template to best reflect your own position or change how formal/casual the tone is.

 Subject Line: Request for salary appraisal.
 There’s no need to stress over what your email subject line should be – just like any email, a good subject line sums up the contents of the email and whether action is required.
 Something simple will do the trick.

 I have greatly enjoyed working here over the past ___ years, and as well as feeling I have learnt a lot from my time within the department, I also feel I have contributed a great deal to the ongoing success of the team and the company.

 Over the past year alone I have [write about your own achievements here], and also have additional responsibilities such as [add these here, focusing on how they help the business]..